 The fixed compensation of the Management Board is governed by Article 54 of the by-laws.
-It totalled €2,883 thousand for the financial year, including compensation due to the Management Board of the parent company (€2,484 thousand, for which the corresponding social security contributions are entirely borne by the Managing Partners) and compensation due for Management functions in the subsidiaries (i.e., €399 thousand gross).
+It totalled $\[\in \] 2,883$ thousand for the financial year, including compensation due to the Management Board of the parent company ($\[\in \] 2,484$ thousand, for which the corresponding social security contributions are entirely borne by the Managing Partners) and compensation due for Management functions in the subsidiaries (i.e., $\[\in \] 399$ thousand gross).

 Shareholders' and General Partners' Meetings of 8 June 2023 (10th resolution) approved the compensation policy for the Management Board for the financial year 2023.
 This included an annual variable portion, the terms of which are described in chapter 5 of the 2022 Universal Registration Document.
-A provision of €488 thousand was set aside for the Management Board's annual variable compensation for the financial year 2023.
+A provision of €488 thousand was set aside for the Management Board's variable annual compensation for the financial year 2023.